vuelify/vite-plugin-pages/README.md

 ### To Do

 - HMR (At the moment you must manually restart the server when you change a pages layout. add/remove pages will automatically restart server)
-- Prerendering (At the moment this package will recognise what you want to prerender but @vuelify/cli @vue/vite-plugin-prerender isn't completed, to have a play around with this feauture see [here](#prerendering) )
+- Prerendering (At the moment this package will recognise what you want to prerender but @vuelify/cli & @vue/vite-plugin-prerender arn't completed, to have a play around with this feauture see [here](#prerendering) )

 ### Maintenance & Bugs